That Crazy Rich Asian Movie

 Raised by a single mother to become an economics professor, Rachel is every inch the product of an immigrant success story.
 Unfortunately, Nick’s family comes from old money.
 “Crazy rich” old money that built Singapore from the ground up.
 And with it comes obligation, duty and sky-high family expectations.

 I enjoyed it.
-It was fabulous to see a diversity of Asian characters.
+It was fabulous to see a range of Asian characters.
 I loved the fact I could laugh at all the “in” jokes; to see Asian culture represented through Asian eyes.
-Singapore, where I lived for six years, looked stunning.
+Singapore, where I lived for six years, also looked stunning.

 But it hurt too.
 I didn’t expect that.